CharlieDigital/coderev/web/content/the-impact-of-ai-on-the-technical-interview-process.md

 Given this reality, the question is: ***now what?***

-Is the right answer to design a more complex set of assessments?  *To what end?*
+Is the right answer to simply design a more complex set of assessments?
+To make it even more *Rube Goldberg*? *To what end?*

 Throughout this whole process interviewing with a handful of companies, it was surprising that not once was a code review incorporated into the process.
-Yet code reviews are one of the most practical first-day and day-to-day skills -- **especially** for senior engineers.
+Yet code reviews are one of the most practical first-day and day-to-day skills -- **especially** for evaluating senior engineers.

 Code reviews seem to have several benefits that address several challenges in the interview process.

-For starters, code reviews naturally focus more on communication and collaboration rather than deep thought as is the case with coding challenges.
+For starters, code reviews naturally focus more on communication and collaboration more naturally than coding challenges which bias more towards deep focus.
 Coding challenges are ironically a *terrible* vehicle for evaluating how well a candidate thinks via communication because it is so unnatural to talk while coding.

-Code reviews also have the benefit that it allows for more measuring both more depth and breadth.
+Code reviews also have the benefit that it allows for measuring both more depth and breadth in one pass.
 For example, a code review of a small React app, an API, and a database schema can easily identify a candidate's strength bias in the stack while still allowing measurement of the depth of their knowledge.

 - Incorporate some obvious bugs in the React app and some not so obvious ones.
 - Leave off some validation in the API or exclude exception handling entirely.